 We are a leading provider of e-commerce transaction management solutions to the communications services marketplace based on our penetration into key providers of communications services.
 Our proprietary on-demand software platform enables communications service providers, or CSPs, to take, manage and provision orders and other customer-oriented transactions and create complex service bundles.
 We target complex and high-growth industry segments including wireless, Voice over Internet Protocol, or VoIP, wireline and other markets.
-We have designed our solution to be flexible, allowing us to meet the rapidly changing and converging services offered by CSPs.
+We have designed our solution to be flexible, allowing us to meet the rapidly changing anc converging services offered by CSPs.
 By simplifying technological complexities through the automation and integration of disparate systems, we enable CSPs to acquire, retain and service customers quickly, reliably and cost-effectively.
-Our industry-leading customers include Cingular Wireless, Vonage Holdings, Cablevision Systems, Level 3 Communications, Verizon Business, Clearwire, 360networks, Time Warner Cable, Comcast and AT&T. In particular, we have a long-standing relationship with Cingular Wireless, from whom we currently derive a substantial portion of our revenues.
+Our industry-leading customers, which we believe are representative customers based on our past and expected revenues and the types of CSPs we serve, include Cingular Wireless, Vonage Holdings, Cablevision Systems, Level 3 Communications, Verizon Business, Clearwire, 360networks, Time Warner Cable, Comcast and AT&T. In particular, we have a long-standing relationship with Cingular Wireless, from whom we currently derive a substantial portion of our revenues.
+Cingular Wireless accounted for approximately 75% of our revenues for the three months ended March 31, 2006.
 Our CSP customers use our platform and technology to service both consumer and business customers, including over 300 of the Fortune 500 companies.